tessi/capistrano-uberspace/README.md

 ## Usage

-Execute `bundle exec cap deploy <stage>` to deploy to your uberspace.
+Execute `bundle exec cap <stage> deploy` to deploy to your uberspace.

 Configurable options: